 I wasn’t too sure what to expect with Fes, but the city was cleaner and calmer than I expected.
 There was a lot less hassling from the locals too, which was something I had read about being quite noticeable in Fes.
 Having come from Rabat though, it felt completely different and offered an authentic insight into Moroccan life.

 As well as day-to-day Moroccan life, Fes offers fascinating culture and history.
 As the oldest of Morocco’s four imperial capitals, and one of the most complete cities in the ancient Arab world, it is a compelling destination to visit on any trip to Morocco.

-As with a number of Moroccan cities, it has a modern new torn – the Ville Nouvelle, but most of Fes’ must-see attractions lie in the incredible Medina-city of Fes el Bali.
+As with a number of Moroccan cities, it has a modern new town – the Ville Nouvelle, but most of Fes’ must-see attractions lie in the incredible Medina-city of Fes el Bali (the old medina).
 The layout of the Fes medina is incredibly confusing and best explored on foot.
-Just prepared to be patient wandering in the medina, it is an intricate web of alleys and laneways, which all start to look the same.
+Just be prepared to be patient wandering in the medina, it is an intricate web of alleys and laneways, which all start to look the same.
 The locals certainly find it amusing watching you go by hundreds of times.

 Best Things to See and Do in Fes

-Fes has a great number of interesting things to do and see, but some of the most popular attractions to visit in Fes are the tanneries, for which Fes is famous.
+Fes has a great number of interesting things to do and see, but some of the most popular attractions to visit in Fes are the tanneries, for which the city is famous.
 The process, through which the animal skin is treated and processed into leather goods has barely changed since the sixteenth century, so it definitely a worthwhile visit.
 Also, the tanneries in Fes definitely do not smell as bad as people suggest they do.